monstermuffin/qSticky/README.md

 ### Network Configuration

-qSticky can be configured for various networking scenarios:

-#### Using Gluetun's Network (Recommended)
-When using `network_mode: "service:gluetun"`, all containers share Gluetun's network stack:
+When using `network_mode: "service:gluetun"`, all containers share Gluetun's network stack.
+This is most likely how you have your stack configured to tunnel qBitorrent via Gluetun, and so qSticky can be deployed as so:

 ```yaml
 services: